Skip to main content

 Information on known encampments.

-Following a report of a small unauthorised encampment, the Council’s contractor will shortly be carrying out an assessment required under the legal protocol for dealing with unauthorised encampments.
+Following a report of a small unauthorised encampment at Waterside Drive, Walton-on-Thames, the council’s contractor will shortly be carrying out an assessment required under the legal protocol for dealing with unauthorised encampments.

 The council will then assess whether to serve them with a Notice of Direction to leave under Criminal Justice and Public Order Act 1994.